 While it’s best to drive on dry roads, sometimes sunny skies can turn dark and open up with bursts of rain.
 Driving in the rain can bring many situations that require a little extra caution to keep everyone traveling safely on the road.
 Plymouth Rock takes safe driving seriously.
-To help out, we’ve put together some tips for driving in the rain, whether you’re in commuter traffic on the Garden State Parkway or the Pike.
+To help out, we’ve put together some tips for driving in the rain.

 Maintaining Your Wipers

 Your windshield wipers essentially have one job: keeping your windshield clear.
 When that doesn’t happen, it’s time to replace them.
 When it downpours while you’re driving, you don’t want to rely on old and brittle blades.
-If you can’t remember when you changed them last, auto products manufacturer Rain-X recommends changing them every six months to a year, or when you notice wear.
+You should change your wipers about every six to twelve months.
 Wipers aren’t that expensive (although some models can get pricey) and are relatively easy to replace on your own.

 Take Your Time and Stay Focused

-If you run into adverse weather while you’re driving, turn on your headlights, take your time and be alert.
+If you run into adverse weather while driving in the rain, turn on your headlights, take your time and be alert.
 Remember to stay focused on the road 100% of the time (in rain or shine) and refrain from cell phone usage or any other activities that divert your attention.

 Click here for more information about insurance in your state.